Early Life and Education

 I have been a Manchester United F.C. supporter since I was in high school, circa 1995.

-Locally, I follow the Patriots and Celtics closely.
+I follow the Boston Celtics and New England Patriots very closely.

-I watch a lot of college football in the fall, particularly Notre Dame games.
+I watch a lot of college football in the fall, particularly Notre Dame and “The U”.

 Favorite Video Game